ClintH/ixfx/README.md

 npm run run -- build/StateMachine.js
 ```

-# Testing
+## Testing

 The `tests` folder contains Jest unit tests and manual tests.
-Manual tests are some HTML+JS to use the code and rely on the library being built.
-Manual tests are built to the `build-tests` folder.
+Manual tests are HTML+JS for quick testing of functionality.
+Snowpack is used to build the tests and run a dev server.

 To start a dev server:
 ```
 npm run develop-tests
 ```

-Unit tests:
+Jest unit tests:

 ```
 npm run tests